PavelShep/uber999/README.md

 # Uber Partners Landing Page

-A simple landing page built with HTML, SASS, vanilla JavaScript, and utilizing the Bootstrap 4 grid system.
+Experience the future of transportation with my simple landing page.
+Crafted with HTML, SASS, and vanilla JavaScript, my responsive design seamlessly adapts to various devices, ensuring a smooth user experience on desktops, tablets, and smartphones.
+Explore my cutting-edge interface, powered by the Bootstrap 4 grid system, and embark on a journey towards innovation and convenience.

 ## Table of Contents